The Picture of Dorian Gray: Summary

-On a beautiful summer day in Victorian England, Lord Henry Wotton, an opinionated man, is observing the sensitive artist Basil Hallward painting the portrait of Dorian Gray, a handsome young man who is Basil's ultimate muse.
-While sitting for the painting, Dorian listens to Lord Henry espousing his hedonistic world view and begins to think that beauty is the only aspect of life worth pursuing, prompting Dorian to wish that his portrait would age instead of himself.
+In Victorian England, Lord Henry Wotton observes his friend, artist Basil Hallward, painting the portrait of Dorian Gray, a wealthy young man who is Basil's ultimate muse.
+The hedonistic Lord Henry thinks that beauty is the only aspect of life worth pursuing, prompting Dorian to wish that his portrait would age instead of himself.

-Under Lord Henry's hedonistic influence, Dorian fully explores his sensuality.
-He discovers the actress Sibyl Vane, who performs Shakespeare plays in a dingy, working-class theatre.
-Dorian approaches and courts her, and soon proposes marriage.
-The enamoured Sibyl calls him "Prince Charming", and swoons with the happiness of being loved, but her protective brother, James, warns that if "Prince Charming" harms her, he will murder him.
+Under Lord Henry's influence, Dorian fully explores his sensuality, leading to both men neglecting their friendship with Basil.
+Dorian discovers the actress Sibyl Vane, who performs Shakespeare plays in a dingy, working-class theatre.
+Admiring her talent, Dorian courts her and soon proposes marriage.
+The enamoured Sibyl calls him "Prince Charming".
+Her younger brother, James, leaves for a job at sea, but warns Sibyl that if "Prince Charming" harms her, he will murder him.

-Dorian invites Basil and Lord Henry to see Sibyl perform in Romeo and Juliet.
-Sibyl, too enamoured with Dorian to act, performs poorly, which makes both Basil and Lord Henry think Dorian has fallen in love with Sibyl because of her beauty instead of her acting talent.
-Embarrassed, Dorian rejects Sibyl, telling her that acting was her beauty; without that, she no longer interests him.
-On returning home, Dorian notices that the portrait has changed; his wish has come true, and the man in the portrait bears a subtle sneer of cruelty.
+Dorian invites Basil and Lord Henry to see Sibyl perform in a play.
+Sibyl, too enamoured with Dorian to act, performs poorly, which makes Basil and Lord Henry think Dorian has fallen in love with Sibyl because of her beauty instead of her talent.
+Embarrassed, Dorian rejects Sibyl, saying that acting is her beauty; without that, she no longer interests him.
+Returning home, Dorian notices that the portrait has changed; his wish came true, and the man in the portrait bears a subtle sneer of cruelty.

-Conscience-stricken and lonely, Dorian decides to reconcile with Sibyl, but he is too late, as Lord Henry informs him that Sibyl has killed herself.
-Dorian then understands that, where his life is headed, lust and beauty shall suffice.
-Dorian locks the portrait up, and over the following eighteen years, he experiments with every vice, influenced by a morally poisonous French novel that Lord Henry Wotton gave him.
+Conscience-stricken and lonely, Dorian decides to reconcile with Sibyl, writing a letter.
+However, in the morning, Lord Henry arrives and informs Dorian she has killed herself.
+Rationalizing his cruelty, the young man decides that he has no need for love since his immortality protects him from any consequence.
+Dorian locks the portrait up, and for eighteen years, he experiments with every vice, influenced by a morally poisonous French novel that Lord Henry gave him.

 One night, before leaving for Paris, Basil goes to Dorian's house to ask him about rumours of his self-indulgent sensualism.
-Dorian does not deny his debauchery, and takes Basil to see the portrait.
-The portrait has become so hideous that Basil is only able to identify it as his by the signature he affixes to all of his portraits.
-Basil is horrified, and beseeches Dorian to pray for salvation.
-In anger, Dorian blames his fate on Basil and stabs him to death.
-Dorian then calmly blackmails an old friend, the scientist Alan Campbell, into using his knowledge of chemistry to destroy the body of Basil Hallward.
+Dorian does not deny his debauchery and takes Basil to see the portrait.
+The portrait has become so hideous that Basil can only identify it as his by the signature on it.
+Horrified, Basil beseeches Dorian to pray for salvation; angered by Basil's reaction, Dorian stabs him to death.
+Dorian then blackmails an old friend, scientist Alan Campbell, into using his knowledge of chemistry to destroy Basil's body.
 Alan later kills himself.